Understanding Polly Beak Deformity and its Relationship with Rhinoplasty

 Is the correction of Polly Beak Deformity a Complicated Procedure?

 Revision rhinoplasty to correct Polly beak deformity is a challenging procedure that only experienced rhinoplasty surgeons should undertake.
+This type of correction falls under the broader category of rhinoplasty surgeries, commonly referred to as a "nose job," which includes both primary and revision procedures aimed at altering or restoring the nose’s appearance and function.
 A competent surgeon can use a range of techniques to give a favorable outcome: one of the most promising strategies is using a cartilage-sparing approach and performing appropriate grafting procedures to provide tip support.

 Get Help With Polly Beak Deformity

-Polly beak deformity can significantly alter the shape of your nose.
+Polly beak deformity can significantly alter the shape of your nose, and a thorough evaluation of the patient's nose is essential, as there are many different noses that may require individualized treatment.
 Regardless if it is the result of prior rhinoplasty or due to unique anatomy.
 If you are looking for help to address the shape of your nasal tip or side profile reach out to Dr. Franck who is an expert in revision rhinoplasty surgery.
 During your consultation, he will make sure to come up with the right plan for you.

 References